jeffbyrnes/bosops-hubot/README.md

 Return a list of conferences and url's.
 At some point it will do something more than that.

+* `@hubot What are the details of the X conference?`

+Return any details that have been published by the conference organizers.

 ### Adding New Groups